 Members of the volunteer board of trustees are Milbert Schick, chairman; David Roggenkamp, vice-chairman; Wanda Jundt, Secretary/Treasurer; Howard Mettler; Nancy Krein; Arlo Mehlhaff; Arnold Lapp; and Don Kallenberger.
 With sadness: On September 20, 2002, Arnold Lapp lost his battle with cancer.
 Howard Mettler retired from the board in 2008.
 After code enforcement officer for the City of Eureka, Paul Jundt, began work as that official in 2001 he began attending all ECBC meetings and worked closely with both groups until his retirement in 2004.

 Although much of the labor in cleaning the properties is volunteer, there are still quite extensive costs involved in demolition, transportation of the rubble, and restoration of the lots.
 Only about half of the project costs are retrieved through property sales, so each property cleanup means that the bank account shrinks.
 All money used in the project is contributed---no tax money is used.
 Individuals and organizations have contributed money to the cause assuring that the project can continue.

 In 2012 the board of Trustees reorganized as: David Roggenkamp, Chairman; Nancy Krein, Vice-Chairman; Wanda Jundt, Secretary/Treasurer; Don Kallenberger; Milbertk Shick; Scott Warzecha, and the city code enforcement Officer is Guy Boschee.

-Anyone wishing to contribute can drop off the money at the Information Center in Eureka, give it to any of the board members, or mail it to the Eureka Community Beautification Company, P.O.
+Anyone wishing to contribute can drop off the money at the Eureka Community Development Co 207 J Ave.
+Suite 1C, give it to any of the board members, or mail it to the Eureka Community Beautification Company, P.O.
 Box 134, Eureka, SD 57437.
 Those interested in turning property over to ECBC can contact any board member for further information.